 Following Biggie’s footsteps is no small task.
 But back in 2002, Lloyd Banks was up for the challenge.
-Although the G-Unit lieutenant was introduced on 50 Cent’s 50 Cent Is The Future mixtape, it was on track five of his follow up, No Mercy, No Fear that left a lasting impression.
-Over Puff Daddy’s “Victory” he ran anchor alá Christopher Wallace with unforgettable wordplay.
+Although the G-Unit lieutenant was introduced on 50 Cent’s 50 Cent Is The Future, it was on track five of his follow up No Mercy, No Fear, that left a lasting impression.
+Over Puff Daddy’s “Victory” he ran anchor alá Christopher Wallace with some unforgettable wordplay.
 With Hunger For More 2 on the way, The Boy Wonder reminisces with Rap Radar on his victory lap.

 That has to be overall the most—the biggest freestyle I had as far as impact wise.
 Even DJ Clue will tell you that’s when he felt I went from being a mixtape dude to the next dude they expect to pop from the mixtapes.